Afifa9545/E-Learning-Platform/README.md

 - **Fully Responsive:** Works perfectly on Mobile, Tablet, and Desktop.
 - **Bootstrap 5 UI:** Modern components for better user engagement.

-## 🚀 How to Run Locally
-1. Clone the repo: `git clone https://github.com/YOUR_USERNAME/REPO_NAME.git`
-2. Open `index.html` in your browser.